scud3r1a/debian-packages/README.md

 		#! cd InstallStart/
 		#! sudo sh InstallStart.sh --yes

-This code places the InstallStart script right on your disk and executes it afterwards.
+This code places the InstallStart script right on your disk via Git.
-Alternatively, you can use "runfirst.sh" in your home directory for download and installation as a git repository.
+When you have installed it once, you can copy the "InstallStart-Update.sh" in your home directory to update your InstallStart script and your system by executing the script
-Do not use "runfirst.sh" if you want to install SimpleServer.

-Thanks,

 ####Kutsubato @ gitoidevelopment